 Layover Guide’s Suggestions Of Things To Do On A Toronto Layover:

 If you have a limited amount of time during your layover and want to see a number of sights, a tour of Toronto might be your best bet.
-There are many options to choose from including Toronto Hippo Tours, Toronto Tours, Segway Toronto and if you have a long layover (at least a day) you can look into Zoom Tours Toronto to Niagara Falls.
+There are many to choose from including day tours to Niagara Falls, segway tours, bus and bike tours, night cruises, dinner theater, outdoor activities, and much more!

 Located on Front Street in Toronto, the CN Tower is the main point of interest in the Toronto skyline and is the world’s tallest building.
 Check out the observation deck (it’s great around sunset) and the Restaurant 360.
 For tips and admission offers, click here.